|Plus500 Pros||Plus500 Cons|

 Plus500 is a global broker.
-The 2,000 markets on offer provide exposure to all areas of global trading.
-The platform hosts traders from over 50 countries and the service supports more than 30 languages.
-Not only are there a lot of markets to trade but there is a wide range of types of markets.
-Plus500 offer CFD markets in asset classes which include: stocks, forex, indices, ETFs, options, commodities and cryptocurrencies.
+The 2,000 markets on offer provide exposure to all areas of international trading.
+The platform hosts traders from over 50 countries, and the service supports more than 30 languages.
+Not only are there a lot of markets to trade, but there is also a wide range of types of markets.
+Plus500 offers CFD markets in asset classes, including stocks, forex, indices, ETFs, options, and commodities.

-Some trading platforms are yet fully establish their operations in the North American markets.
-The good news for U.S. citizens, is that they are able to open Plus500 accounts.
-Clients from other domiciles (e.g. the UK) can also log in to their accounts if/when visiting the U.S.
+Some trading platforms are yet to fully establish their operations in the North American markets.
+The good news for U.S. citizens is that they can open Plus500 accounts.
+Clients from other domiciles (e.g., the U.K.) can also log in to their accounts if/when visiting the U.S.

-Some smaller brokers offer close to one hundred markets so Plus500’s decision to offer their clients more than 2,000 markets is to be congratulated.
-What is also impressive is that the extra instruments cover a range of categories rather than just offer more of the same.
-For example, there are an impressive number of Options markets on offer.
+Some smaller brokers offer close to one hundred markets, so Plus500’s decision to offer their clients more than 2,000 markets is to be congratulated.
+What is also impressive is that the extra instruments cover a range of categories rather than just providing more of the same.
+For example, there is an impressive number of Options markets on offer.

-The range of bespoke indices deserve a mention.
-Clients are able to take exposure in certain assets without having to establish which of the individual firms are the best pick.
-The China Internet Giants index, for example, which is provided by BITA follows China’s top 30 internet companies including Alibaba, Baidu, JD.com and Weibo.
+The range of bespoke indices deserves to be mentioned.
+Clients can take exposure in certain assets without establishing which of the individual firms are the best pick.
+For example, the China Internet Giants index, which BITA provides, follows China’s top 30 internet companies, including Alibaba, Baidu, JD.com, and Weibo.
 Other indices include Cannabis Stocks, UK Brexit High 50, Lithium & Battery and Real Estate Giants.

-During testing, the Options markets were seeing good flow.
-The success of the platform and number of clients it now hosts becoming something of a virtuous-circle for those using it.
+During testing, the Options markets were seeing a good flow.
+The success of the platform and the number of clients it now hosts becoming something of a virtuous circle for those using it.

 The company is proud of its position as a rapidly growing CFD provider and currently offers its portfolio of over 2,000 instruments.
-It does well to make sure that those 2,000 are popular and associated with good amounts of trade flow.
+It does well to ensure that those 2,000 are popular and associated with reasonable amounts of trade flow.